As you build your new home there are many details to remember. We are here to help you throughout the project so contact us if you have any questions.

 - If you are able to connect to public water and sewer facilities AND if you are not building in the Dale City area, contact the Service Authority to pay County water and sewer fees.
 Phone: 703-335-7900; Address: 4 County Complex Court, Prince William, VA 22192.

-- If you are able to connect to public water & sewer facilities AND if you are building in the Dale City area contact the Dale Service Corporation to pay sewer fees.
-Phone: 703-590-4995; Address: 5565 Mapledale Plaza, Dale City, VA 22193.
+- If you are able to connect to public water & sewer facilities AND if you are building in the Dale City area contact the Virginia American Water Wastewater Services - Prince William District Wastewater Operations (former Dale Service wastewater) to pay sewer fees.
+Phone: 703-590-4495; Address: 5609 Mapledale Plaza, Dale City, VA 22193.

 STEP TWO: Contact and/or visit the following offices to arrange your land and construction development reviews.